michalfilippi/advent-of-code-2022/README.md

 python main.py 6 a
 ```

 To select a different input for the solution, use option `--task-input`.
 The default value is `test`.
-To execute solution with actual puzzle input the following command.
+To execute solution with actual puzzle input run the following command.

 ```shell